Daxtor134/Daxtor134/README.md

 ### ✨ What I am currently working on.

-I actually the moment right now, am not working on anything.
-Life is taking up a lot of my time.
-BUT I do plan on getting back into the flow of things.
-Just time is slim ;-;.
+I actually at the current moment, am not working on anything.
+Life is taking up a lot of my time I would be taking programming.

 ### 💻 My Set-up & Favorite Programming Language.